Learning Domain Invariant Representations for Generalizable Person Re-Identification: Learning Disentangled and Invariant Representations

 \subsection{Causal Intervention via Backdoor Adjustment}

-The above formulation only gives a causal quantity $P(Y|do(S))$ without further \textit{identification} and grounded method for computing it from a purely statistical quantity.
+The above formulation only gives a causal quantity $P(Y|do(S))$ without further \textit{identification} or grounding methods for computing it from purely statistical quantities.
 Therefore, we propose to use the backdoor adjustment~\cite{pearl2016causal} to identify and compute $P(Y|do(S))$ without the need for an ideal dataset\footnote{An ideal dataset has images of every pedestrian in all backgrounds and illumination conditions, which is unbiased and has few spurious correlations.
-Namely there isn't any edge $V\rightarrow S$ and then $P(Y|S)=P(Y|do(S))$.}.
-The back-door adjustment assumes that we can observe and stratify the confounders, \ie $V=\{v_i\}_{i=1}^{|V|}$, where each $v_i$ is the domain-specific factor corresponding to special camera view, illumination condition \etc. Formally, the backdoor adjustment for the graph in~\figurename~\ref{fig:scm_causal} is (the detailed proof is shown in the Section \ref{proof:intervention} of the Appendix):
+Namely, there is no edge $V\rightarrow S$ and then $P(Y|S)=P(Y|do(S))$.}.
+The back-door adjustment assumes that we can stratify the analysis by a number of confounding factors, \ie~$V=\{v_i\}_{i=1}^{|V|}$, where each $v_i$ is the domain-specific factor corresponding to a certain camera view, illumination condition, \etc. Formally, the backdoor adjustment for the graph in~\figurename~\ref{fig:scm_causal} is (the detailed proof is shown in Appendix~\ref{proof:intervention}):

-There are two challenges: (i) it is hard to instantiate $v$ and $s$, namely learning the inverse map $v_i=G_V^{-1}(x_i)$ and $s_i=G_S^{-1}(x_i)$. (ii) it is almost impossible to enumerate all domain-specific factors $v$.
-Next, we will offer a practical implementation of Eq.~\ref{equ:intervention} for interventional ReID: DIR-ReID.
+To calculate the above intervention distribution, there are still two challenges: (i) it is hard to instantiate $v$ and $s$, namely learning two embedding functions, $v_i = f_v(x_i)$ and $s_i = f_s(x_i)$ where $x_i$ is the $i-$th person image. (ii) it is almost impossible to enumerate all domain-specific factors $V$.
+Next, we will offer a practical implementation of Eq.\eqref{equ:intervention}: DIR-ReID.